 A single referral to determine what someone’s allergic to could be very helpful.
 But they don’t need to see all these patients back.
 For moderate to severe cases, they follow regular food allergic patients at least annually.“It's not as simple as just putting everyone on an oral antihistamine and that's all they need.”Click To Tweet

-As Miranda has mentioned, they have a lot of overlap with other specialities like ENT, gastroenterology, dermatology, and pulmonology.
+As Melinda has mentioned, they have a lot of overlap with other specialties like ENT, gastroenterology, dermatology, and pulmonology.

 Most of their pediatric asthma is taken care of by them, not by their pulmonologist.
 So it depends on where you are.